 How to handle disputes with customers in the UK

 Customer disputes can be a real headache for UK tradespeople.
 In 2026, the FSB reported that late payments and disputes cost small businesses £22.5 billion annually.
 If you're a plumber in Manchester owed £3,000 or a builder in Bristol facing a £1,500 payment delay, knowing how to handle disputes is important for your cash flow.
+Disputes, if not managed properly, can lead to significant cash flow issues, affecting your ability to pay suppliers, manage employee wages, and invest in new projects.
+Therefore, understanding the processes and strategies to resolve these disputes efficiently is critical for maintaining a healthy business operation.

 Understand your legal rights